 The marigolds grown here are used by buddhist throughout Thailand.

-Rice growing with a pretty amazing view.
+Rice growing on a hillside with a pretty amazing view.

-The mountains in northern Thailand were beautiful
+The mountains in northern Thailand were beautiful.

 Our hike ended in a local hill tribe village.

-Plants growing in the village
+Plants growing in the village.

 We left the village and went up to the chedis dedicated to the king and queen